agglayer/helm-charts/charts/permissionless-nodes-erigon/README.md

-# Permissionless Nodes 1Password Secrets
+# Permissionless Nodes erigon

-This chart deploys resources for a permissionless node used by the Agglayer.
+This chart deploys resources for an Erigon-based permissionless node used by the Agglayer.
 The chart will deploy:

-- 1 Synchronizer
-- 1 executor
-- 1 RPC node
-- 1 postgres database server
+TODO: detail what's deployed

 This will expose a load-balanced, internal IP address.
 It is used by the agglayer to verify proofs for each rollup.
 To add a new permissionless node to the agglayer, add the IP address created by this helm chart to the appropriate agglayer